January 09, 2019

 Skincare, however, is one area where modern activated charcoal consumption really thrives.
-Used in proper proportions, it can pull toxins and contaminants from the skin and rinse them down the drain, MindBodyGreen explains in another article.
+When used in proper amounts, it can draw out toxins from the skin, MindBodyGreen explains in another article.
 Although most charcoal skin care products are used to treat oily or acne-prone skin, activated charcoal may also be used to help treat cellulite and body odor, Everyday Health notes.
 In fact, a Philadelphia deodorant company, Piperwai, credits its success, in part, to activated charcoal which provides consumers with an all-natural product that works.

 The takeaway?
 As with most things, activated charcoal doesn't do much for you that a healthy, well-balanced diet can't do — unless you're in the hospital or if your skin could use a little detox.